I really like the Tessa sheath dress. It’s my favorite style of dress to make for many reasons:

 Putting together all the pieces was a lot of fun.
 I serged them together and then sewed with 3/8″ SA on the sewing machine with a straight stitch.
 I lined the dress and that gives it the structure and layer it needs.

 DISCLAIMER: I was provided the pattern without cost, as an ambassador for Love Notions.
 I Purchased my own fabric for all of these versions.
-My reviews are very honest.
+I produce sewing content independently from pattern brands on my YouTube channel and blog.
+My reviews are honest and especially around sewing techniques and fit.

 I have affiliate links in this post to the pattern company and the pattern.
 If you click on these links, at no cost to you, I receive a small commission that helps finance my sewing, blog and Youtube channel.